Understanding the Impact of El Niño: Food Insecurity, Disease Burden, and Rising Temperatures in 2023

 The El Niño phenomenon, which has been officially declared today by consensus of the scientific community, may accentuate food insecurity in certain affected regions, as well as increase the burden of infectious diseases, the World Health Organization (WHO) said today.

 “By altering weather conditions, El Niño will have a very strong impact on certain health factors.
-We are especially concerned about food insecurity and the increase in moderate and acute malnutrition, especially among the most vulnerable,” Dr. María Neira, director of Environment, Climate Change and Health at the WHO, told reporters.
+We are especially concerned regarding food insecurity and the increase in moderate and acute malnutrition, especially among the most vulnerable,” Dr. María Neira, director of Environment, Climate Change and Health at the WHO, told reporters.

 He also pointed out that there may be an increase in waterborne diseases, such as cholera, either as a consequence of the scarcity of this element in certain environments or due to the damage that health care and sanitation infrastructure may suffer in places where there is floods or cyclones.